 Getting Over the Effects of General Anesthetic

 Effects of general anesthetic may include temporary sleepiness or shakiness on their feet.
 These after-effects are quite normal and should fade with rest.
-Temporary lack of appetite is also quite common in cats who are recovering from the effects of general anesthesia.
+A temporary lack of appetite is also quite common in cats who are recovering from the effects of general anesthesia.

 Feeding Your Cat After Surgery

-Because of the effects of general anesthetic, your cat will likely feel slightly nauseated and will lose some of their appetite after a surgical procedure.
+Because of the effects of a general anesthetic, your cat will likely feel slightly nauseated and will lose some of its appetites after a surgical procedure.
 When feeding them after surgery, try for something small and light, such as chicken or fish.
 You can also give them their regular food, but ensure that you only provide them with about a quarter of their usual portion.

 Post-Surgery Pain Management for Cats